PaloAltoNetworks/terraform-best-practices/README.md

 ### 3.3 How to normalise data

-* In certain cases our modules will have to support brownfield deployments, in this case we will have both `resource` object and its corresponding `data` object exist in the terraform configuration.
+* In certain cases our modules will have to support brownfield resources (that is, pre-existing resources), in which case we will have the `data` object instead of the `resource` object.

   * Example - Support brownfield deployments where Azure `resource_group` already exists.
-We can use `try()` function to determine the value for `local.rg` based on the existence of `resource "azurerm_resource_group"` or `data "azurerm_resource_group"`
+We can use [`try()` function](https://www.terraform.io/docs/configuration/functions/try.html) to determine the value for `local.rg` based on the existence of `resource "azurerm_resource_group"` or `data "azurerm_resource_group"`

         resource "azurerm_resource_group" "this" {
           count    = var.existing_rg == false ?
 1 : 0